afsungur/mongodb-atlas-vector-search-fashion-products/README.md

 # Prerequisites

 - Download the image dataset from the Kaggle.
-    - First, download the low-resolution images to test everything correct (280MB): https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small
+    - First, download the low-resolution images (280MB): https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small
+        - We'll download the high-resolution images after we confirm encoding.
         - After you've downloaded the compressed file, extract it somewhere.
-        - After the compressed file extracted, move the following `images` folder, into the `encoder/` folder of this repository.
+        - After the compressed file extracted, move the following `images` folder into this repository's `encoder/` folder.
         - ![03](readme_images/fashion-folder.png)
         - So the repository folders structure should look like this:
         - ![03](readme_images/03.png)